Todd Kohlhepp: Legal proceedings and guilty pleas

-In August 2020, some of Kohlhepp's belongings went to auction and the proceeds were donated to the victims' families.
+In August 2020, some of Kohlhepp's belongings were auctioned, and the proceeds were donated to the victims' families.

 Dustan Lawson

 Dustan Lawson, a man accused of buying firearms and silencers for Kohlhepp despite knowing he was a convicted felon, faced federal charges.
 Lawson admitted to buying at least 12 guns and five silencers from 2012 to 2016, lying that they were for himself.
 In 2018, he pleaded guilty to 36 federal firearm charges and was sentenced to eight years and three months in prison.
-Lawson is serving his sentence at Butner Medium I FCI, and is scheduled for release on November 12, 2024.
+Lawson served his sentence at Butner Medium I FCI.
+He was released on November 13, 2023.